ToshioCP/Gtk4-tutorial/gfm/sec7.md

 ![File viewer](../image/screenshot_tfv3.png)

-Now I want to explain the program `tfv3.c`.
+Let's explain how the program `tfv3.c` works.
-First, the function `main` changes in only two lines from the previous version.
+First, the function `main` has only two changes from the previous version.

-- `G_APPLICATION_FLAGS_NONE` is replaced by `G_APPLICATION_HANDLES_OPEN`.
+- `G_APPLICATION_FLAGS_NONE` is replaced by `G_APPLICATION_HANDLES_OPEN`; and
 - `g_signal_connect (app, "open", G_CALLBACK (on_open), NULL)` is added.

-Next, the handler `app_activate` is now very simple.
+Next, the handler `app_activate` is added and is very simple.
-It just outputs the error message.
-The application quits immediately because no window is created.
+It just outputs the error message and the application quits immediately because no window is created.

-The point is the handler `app_open`.
+The main functionality is the in the handler `app_open`.
+It

-- It creates GtkApplicationWindow, GtkScrolledWindow, GtkTextView and GtkTextBuffer and connects them.
+- Creates GtkApplicationWindow, GtkScrolledWindow, GtkTextView and GtkTextBuffer and connects them together;
-- Sets wrap mode to `GTK_WRAP_WORD_CHAR` in GtktextView.
+- Sets wrap mode to `GTK_WRAP_WORD_CHAR` in GtktextView;
-- Sets GtkTextView to non-editable because the program isn't an editor but only a viewer.
+- Sets GtkTextView to non-editable because the program isn't an editor but only a viewer;
-- Reads the file and inserts the text into GtkTextBuffer (this will be explained in detail later).
+- Reads the file and inserts the text into GtkTextBuffer (this will be explained in detail later); and
 - If the file is not opened then outputs an error message and destroys the window.
-It makes the application quit.
+This makes the application quit.

-The file reading part of the program is shown again below.
+The following is the important file reading part of the program and is shown again below.

 ~~~C
 if (g_file_load_contents (files[0], NULL, &contents, &length, NULL, NULL)) {